|

 122. decide

-reach, make, or come to a decision about something
+reach, make, or come to a conclusion about something

 He alone had to decide - stay and fight the English, remove himself from the conflict by leaving Scotland, or go for broke and aim for the highest prize of all?